guruvyasa/A-Quick-Java-Primer/operators.md

 ## Equality and Relational Operators

 The equality and relational operators determine if one operand is greater than, less than, equal to, or not equal to another operand.
-The majority of these operators will probably look familiar to you as well.
 Keep in mind that you must use "==", not "=", when testing if two primitive values are equal.

 ==      equal to